FavourableGod/Capstone-project-2/README.md

 segments and trends.
 My goal is to understand and showcase  customer behavior, track subscription types, and identify key trends in cancellations and renewals.
 My final deliverable is a Power BI dashboard that presents my analysis.

 ### Column Descriptions
 ---
-OrderID: A distinct identifier assigned to each order.
+- CustomerID: Unique identifier for each customer.
-CustomerId: A distinct identifier for customers.
+- CustomerName: Name of the customer (anonymized if necessary).
-Product: Items for sale/sold.
+- Region: Geographical area where the customer is located (e.g., North, South, East, West).
-Region: The geographical location (e.g., North, South, East, West)
+- SubscriptionType: Type of subscription plan the customer is enrolled in (e.g., Basic, Premium).
-OrderDate: The date when the order was made.
+- SubscriptionStart: Start date of the customer's subscription.
-Quantity: The number of items purchased in an order.
+- SubscriptionEnd: End date of the customer's subscription.
-UnitPrice: The price per unit of the product.
+- Canceled: Indicates if the subscription was canceled (TRUE or FALSE).
-Total Sales: The total quantity of items/products sold.
+- Revenue: Revenue generated from the customer's subscription.
-Revenue: The total sales value for the order, calculated as Quantity * UnitPrice
+- Subscription Duration: Duration (in days) of the subscription period

 ### Tools Used
 ---